ffrancis-reis/tracking-items-through-supply-chain/README.md

 4. Install [Truffle](https://www.trufflesuite.com/truffle) CLI.
 Truffle is the most popular development framework for Ethereum.
 5. Use this passphrase with [Ganache](https://www.trufflesuite.com/ganache) command as a suggestion _"spirit supply whale amount human item harsh scare congress discover talent hamster"_.
 Ganache is part of the Truffle suite that you can use to run a personal Ethereum blockchain.

-**Important** You will need your personal passphrase from your Ethereum account to publish into the Rinkeby Test Network, hence the **.secret** file in the **truffle-config.js**, even tough being a test network.
+**Important**: You will need your personal passphrase from your Ethereum account to publish into the Rinkeby Test Network, hence the **.secret** file in the **truffle-config.js**, even tough being a test network.

 ### Instructions